luandy64/FCC-Product-Landing-Page/log.md

 1. [How To Efficiently Master The CSS Grid In A Jiffy](https://medium.com/flexbox-and-grids/how-to-efficiently-master-the-css-grid-in-a-jiffy-585d0c213577)
 2. [Grid CSS Responsive Website Layout - "Mobile First" Design](https://www.youtube.com/watch?v=M3qBpPw77qo)

+## Day 23: 07/08/18

+### Today's Progress:
+* Updated the video to span the viewport width
+* Revamped the style of the whole page
+* Added media queries for scaling up to a iPad resolution

+## Day 24: 07/09/18

+### Today's Progress:
+* Finalized desktop view
+* Added a Grid in one section
+* Removed unused CSs
+* Removed most `px` in favor of `em`

+### Reflection:
+I forgot to update this log yesterday, so today's entry is a double reflection.

+The project is more or less done!
+I remember waking up yesterday and thinking I want to sit down for a bit and just work on this page.
+So I did, but then when I checked the time, about 5 hours had passed and I had everything except the desktop view done.
+It felt like everything just clicked yesterday, I didn't have to google too many things.
+I was just writing the CSS that I wanted and things were happening like they were in my head.
+Having done this for so long, I am well aware that these good feelings are rare with coding.
+It's not discouraging, more motivating actually.
+It gives me something to strive for.

+Today, although I knew there wasn't too much more to do, I put off working on the project all day.
+I got a lot of other things done, but I was definitely choosing to avoid this project.
+Perhaps it was because I didn't know if it would be like yesterday.
+Regardless, I reminded myself that the point is to get something out that is "good enough", not perfect.
+With that in mind and the Chrome Dev Tools in hand, I played with the resolution until I was satisfied that every pixel was in its place.

+I also uploaded this project on the feedback forums.
+Hopefully someone gives me some feedback, but in the mean time, I'm starting the next project.

 ---
 Template: